CyVerse-learning-materials/dnasubway_guide/step8.rst

     .. admonition:: Sample data

+        *"ubiome-test-data"* dataset:

          Based on the histogram for our sample, we recommend the following
          parameters:

          - **trimLeft: 17** (this is specific to primers and adaptors in this experiment)
          - **TruncLen: 200** (this is where low quality sequence begins, in this case because our sequence length is lower than the expected read length)

 **D. Check Results of Trimming**
 Once trimming is complete, the following outputs are expected: